amh4/Wellness_Automation/README.md

 Just a note to say this code is not proprietary, it is a project I did in my own time, using the work as inspiration.

 ## Purpose

 When working at a Home Care Tech Startup I realised that our company was lacking the ability to gather its data into a coherent picture.
 We had multiple apps that actively asked our Carers to record certain data points but in the early days of the company we did nothing with this information.
-It occured to me that if we could harness this data we could start delivering care from a pro-active angle, rather than reactive.
+It occurred to me that if we could harness this data we could start delivering care from a pro-active angle, rather than reactive.
 Maybe we did not have to wait for people's conditon to deteriorate before taking action.

 ## How it works

 1. Choose which file you want to read in as a csv.
 2. As the data I had access to was messy the it is then automatically cleaned.
 Sorting it into the relevant headers of data points we want to look at and clearing out extra data that would create noise.
 3. This is then assigned to a new Pandas Dataframe called client_names.